Ildemaro Vargas Preview, Player Props: Nationals vs. Phillies

 - The nine strikeouts per nine innings put together by the Phillies pitching staff ranks ninth in the league.

-- The Phillies rank 13th in baseball in home runs surrendered (138 total, 1.1 per game).
+- Phillies pitchers combine to rank 12th in baseball in home runs given up (139 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.